Mishree-14/CPP_Experiment_06_Decision_Making/README.md

 ### Sample Output
 #### To print even number from 1 to 10 using For loop
 '''
+0
+2
+4
+6
+8
+10
 '''
 #### To print "SIT" 5 times uding For Loop
 '''
+SIT
+SIT
+SIT
+SIT
+SIT
 '''
 #### Password Verification using While Loop
 '''
+---- PASSWORD SETUP ----
+NOTE: The password should consists of uppercase,lowercase,number and symbol.
+Set your password: mi@16
+Weak password!
+Please follow the rules.

+Set your password: Mi@14
+Password accepted.
+---- PASSWORD VERIFICATION ----

+You will get 3 chances to re-enter your password for our verification!
+Re-enter your password: gahk

+You have 2 chances left
+Re-enter your password: haj8=

+You have 1 chances left
+Re-enter your password: Mi@14

+Passwod verification successful!
 '''
 #### Reverse the number using While Loop
 '''